1aggarcia/VocabGen/README.md

 ## Setup and Build

-This add-on is developed in Python 3.12.
+This add-on is developed in Python 3.9 (the version Anki runs).
 I recommend working in a virtual enviornment to keep Anki-related dependencies seperate from the rest of your system

 To install dependencies (when cloning repo)